Metabolism Super Powder vs. Mother Nature

 it’s targeting the post-40 system with key superfoods that fire up your digestion

-For the bloat-eliminating effects of a celery juice cleanse without having to subsist on nothing but celery juice, there’s Celery Seed Extract, which is often used in Ayurvedic medicine to treat the cold and flu, poor digestion, arthritis, and high blood pressure.
+For potent bloat-eliminating effects, there’s Horsetail Extract, which is often used to bolster kidney health, poor digestion, brittle hair, and blemished skin.
 Here, the plant is employed as a natural diuretic that helps to rid the body of excess water.

 Lastly, Black Pepper Piperine, an active compound found in black pepper that reduces the time it takes food to pass through the gastrointestinal tract, which equals more efficient digestion.
 For me, that looked like a decrease in bloat and saying goodbye to that uncomfortable, “I feel stuffed” feeling after eating.